gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

 “What?”

 He looked at Amma as if he will bite her with his eyes, but didn’t say anything.
-He know that she knew nothing about it.
+He knew that she knew nothing about it.

 But I knew.
 I couldn’t believe it was his.
 For a person who had never stepped out of Kollam, how did he get the coin?
 And, why was the coin so special?